Q-more/qmore/about.md

 Hy my name is Lucija Raženj.
 I'm student at Faculty of Electrical Engineering and Computing at University of Zagreb.

-I'm also dooin an internship at Serengetty as Backend Software developer, doing backend services mostly written in Java.
+I'm also dooin an internship at Mediatoolkit as Backend Software developer, doing backend services written in Java.

 ## Interests